muratk5n/thirdwave/en/2022/02/h2-end-use.md

 One of the many uses of hydrogen is through combustion.
 Just like there are gasoline powered engines, there can be hydrogen powered combustion engines.
-Toyota built one for racing, and it works extremely well.
+Toyota built one for racing seen below.

 "At the end of April 2021, Toyota announced it would be testing the performance of a new hydrogen-fuelled internal combustion engine by